cheerego/kube-switch/readme.md

 ## Usage

 ```
-➜  kube-switch
+➜  ~ kube-switch
-Your Kube config
-  0) config.bak
+Use the arrow keys to navigate: ↓ ↑ → ←
+?
+Select Kube Config:
-  1) makex-config
+  ▸ makex-config
-  2) mine-config
+    mine-config
-  q) quit
-Your choice: Your choice:
 ```